Admissible online closed testing must employ e-values: Online true discovery guarantee with sequential e-values

 \begin{proposition} By plugging in the sequential e-values $(E_i^{\text{os}})_{i\in \mathbb{N}}$ \eqref{eq:e-val_os} into the \texttt{SeqE-Guard} algorithm, we obtain multiple uniform improvements (that can be applied together) over the \texttt{online-simple} method by \citet{katsevich2020simultaneous}: \begin{enumerate} \item The lower bound $d_t$ is nondecreasing in $t$ (\texttt{coherent online-simple}). \item Every time the bound $d_t$ is increased by one, the summand $-c\alpha_i$ is excluded from the bound, where $\alpha_i$ is the smallest threshold with index in $S_t\setminus A_{t-1}^c $ (\texttt{closed online-simple}). \end{enumerate} Furthermore, since the expected value of $E_i^{\text{os}}$ is strictly smaller than $1$ under $H_0$, an additional improvement can be obtained: \begin{enumerate} \item[3.]
 The sequential e-values $E_i^{\text{os}}$, $i\in \mathbb{N}$, can be replaced by $\tilde{E}_i^{\text{os}}=E_i^{\text{os}}/u_i$, where $u_i<1$ is given by \eqref{eq:u_i} (\texttt{admissible online-simple}). \end{enumerate} \end{proposition}

 \citet{katsevich2020simultaneous} introduced one further online procedure with simultaneous true discovery guarantee, the \texttt{online-adaptive} method.
 A uniform improvement can be obtained in the exact same manner as for the \texttt{online-simple} method above; we present this in Supplementary Material~\ref{appn:online-adaptive}.
-Since the \texttt{online-adaptive} method already adapts to the proportion of false hypotheses, it cannot be further improved by the closed improvement.
-However, we still obtain an improvement by inducing coherence and exploiting the inadmissibility of their e-values.

 Inspired by the methods of \citet{katsevich2020simultaneous}, two further online procedures with simultaneous true discovery guarantee were proposed by \citet{iqraa2024false}.
 The first procedure is obtained by taking a union of \texttt{online-simple} bounds for different parameters $a$.
 The second procedure exploits Freedman's inequality \citep{freedman1975tail} and a union bound.
 In Supplementary Material~\ref{sec:improvements_iqraa}, we show how both these recent methods can be uniformly improved by our e-value based approach.
-The proposed improvements are technically not instances of the \texttt{SeqE-Guard} algorithm, but can be obtained by the union of \texttt{SeqE-Guard} bounds or using the average of multiple test martingales.
+The proposed improvements are technically not instances of the \texttt{SeqE-Guard} algorithm, but can be obtained by the union of \texttt{SeqE-Guard} bounds (or using the average of multiple test martingales).
+In Table~\ref{tab:improvements} we provide the concrete sequential e-values yielding the mentioned improvements.

-These derivations not only show that \texttt{SeqE-Guard} leads to simple improvements of the state-of-the-art methods, but also show its generality, since there are many ways to define sequential e-values.
-In the following sections, we derive new online true discovery procedures based on other sequential e-values.